ffd8/cli-for-artists-and-designers/readme.md

 > ffmpeg -i myfile.mov myfile.mp4

 ### Convert format
 It's really as easy as above!
-You don't even *need* to set active directly, you can also just type `ffmpeg -i ` then drag + drop original file, drag + drop again, replace suffix with new filetype.
+You don't even *need* to set an active directly, you can also just type `ffmpeg -i ` then drag + drop original file, drag + drop again, replace suffix with new filetype.
 > ffmpeg -i *input_file* *output_file.filetype*

 ### Trim